mindspore-ai/docs/docs/lite/cloud_docs/source_en/mindir/runtime_cpp.md

 When creating [AscendDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_AscendDeviceInfo.html), you can specify provider=ge-v1 using [SetProvider](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_DeviceInfoContext.html) to support the zero-copy feature.

-> 1. Ge-v1 is a logical refactoring of ge, designed for easier functional extension.
+> Ge-v1 is a logical refactoring of ge, designed for easier functional extension.
 With version iteration, ge's functionality will be gradually migrated to ge-v1.
-> 2. In the current version, ge-v1 only supports purely static models (including dynamic dimension segmentation/dynamic partitioning).

 C++ implementation for reference: